-Table \ref{tab_spatial_se_manual} reports standard errors allowing for spatial correlation with higher distance cutoffs (200km, 300km, 400km, 500km, and 1000km) for the main IV estimation results.
+To address spatial autocorrelation, we additionally control for latitude and longitude and adjust the standard errors (\citealt{CK2025}).
+Figure \ref{fig_plus_controls} shows that our estimates are robust even when controlling for latitude and longitude in both linear and quadratic forms.
+Moreover, Table \ref{tab_spatial_se_manual} reports standard errors allowing for spatial correlation with higher distance cutoffs (200km, 300km, 400km, 500km, and 1000km) for the main IV estimation results.
 The size of standard error is non-monotonic in the size of distance cutoff.
 The main results in terms of statistical significance are robust to different cutoffs.
 At the largest standard errors, the coefficients from the three main outcomes (distance, onset, and intensity) are statistically significant at 5\% levels.